-What Is Iritis?
+What is Iritis?

 As a mucus membrane, the eye is prone to a number of different conditions.The colored ring surrounding the pupil, the iris is located at the front of the uvea or middle layer of the eye.
 As such, this condition is also sometimes called anterior uveitis.

-Common signs and symptoms of iritis include eye redness, discoloration of the eye including a bluish-pink color in the white of the eye surround the iris, discomfort or achiness in the eye, sensitivity to light, blurred vision and floating spots in the vision.
+Common signs and symptoms of iritis include eye redness, discoloration of the eye including a bluish-pink color in the white of the eye surround the iris, discomfort or aching in the eye, sensitivity to light, blurred vision and floating spots in the vision.

 Known causes of iritis include injury to the eye, infection, genetic predisposition, Bechet’s disease, juvenile rheumatoid arthritis, certain medications and posterior uveitis.

-Natural Iritis Remedies
+Natural Remedies for Iritis

 If left untreated, iritis may lead to other, potentially more dangerous conditions including glaucoma and blindness.
 A doctor can offer a full evaluation and treatment of which natural treatments are often and effective component.